drakethomas33/django-project-skeleton/README.md

 and follow the instructions on GitHub to create a new repository to push to.

+Then you can set up Heroku!

-Note white noise for static files
+White noise for static files - set up a CDN at some point: http://whitenoise.evans.io/en/stable/django.html#instructions-for-amazon-cloudfront
-Note bower
-Note SASS / Compass
-index.html served static, including Angular